JMAConsulting/biz.jmaconsulting.findpayment/README.md

 ## Overview

-This extension allows to find and export payment(s) for contribution(s).
+This extension allows users to find and export payment(s) for contribution(s).
+It adds a Find Payments menu item and enhances the Advanced Search with payment search criteria.

 ## Installation